-The cockatiel is a small parrot with distinctive features that is native to Australia.
-It’s also known as the weiro bird or by its scientific name Nymphicus hollandicus.
-These parrots are much-loved pets.
-Even still, you may not feel prepared to care for one of your own.
-Not without understanding more about its health, diet, and social disposition.
+The cockatiel is a small parrot that’s native to Australia.
+It goes by other names, such as the weiro bird or its scientific name Nymphicus hollandicus.
+They make loving pets, but you may not yet feel ready to care for a cockatiel yet.

-Even still, cockatiels are a good choice for beginners.
-As long as you balance their diet, let them out of their cage often, and apply the right training, they’re lovely pets.
-They will closely bond with their owners and prefer you over everyone else.
-They can even be potty trained and learn to play basic games with you.
-Let’s explore everything you need to know about cockatiel care, so you can enjoy a companion for decades.
+A cockatiel is a good parrot for beginners.
+As long as you balance their diet, let them out of their cage for exercise, and apply the right training, they make affectionate pets.
+They’ll closely bond with their owners and prefer their owners over everyone else.
+They can even be toilet trained and learn to play basic games with you.

 You may be on the fence about getting a cockatiel.
-To help you decide, let’s explore this parrot’s greatest attributes as a pet.
-Will one suit your lifestyle?
+To help you decide, let’s explore this parrot’s qualities as a pet.
+Will one suit your personality and lifestyle?

 A cockatiel can be a good pet for you if you: